artseyio/thepaintbrush/README.md

 We have been able to confirm both [OSH Park](https://oshpark.com/) and [JLCPCB](https://jlcpcb.com/) can make the paintbrush PCBs.

 JLCPCB is usually pretty cheap, even with a minimum order quanity of 5 PCBs.
 In many cases you can get 5 paintbrush PCBs for under $10 USD if you don't select super fast service or additional options.

+### Switch Plate

+The switch plate can be made by a number of different companies and there is a file in each hardware revision that ends in ```.step```.

+We have been able to confirm [ShapeWays](https://shapeways.com/) and [JLCPCB](https://jlcpcb.com/) have been a very reliable source.
+They offer a wide range of materials at different price points.

+You can also get the switch plate made from a company that does laser cutting but we have not heard which companies may be the best option from the community yet.

 ### Bottom Plate